 "The lower the caste," said Mr. Foster, "the shorter the oxygen."
 The first organ affected was the brain.
 After that the skeleton.
 At seventy per cent of normal oxygen you got dwarfs.
-At less than seventy eyeless monsters.
-"Who are no use at all," concluded Mr. Foster.
+At less than seventy eveless monsters.
+"Who are no use at all." concluded Mr. Foster.

-Whereas (his voice became confidential and eager), if they could

-"The Hatchery"

-discover a technique for shortening the period of maturation, what a triumph, what a benefaction to Society!
+Whereas (his voice became confidential and eager), if they could discover a technique for shortening the period of maturation, what a triumph, what a benefaction to Society!
 "Consider the horse."

-They considered it.

-Mature at six; the elephant at ten.
+They considered it Mature at six; the elephant at ten.
 Whereas at thirteen a man is not yet sexually mature; and is only full grown at twenty.
 Hence, of course, that fruit of delayed development, the human intelligence.
 "But in Epsilons," said Mr. Foster very justly, "we don't need human intelligence."
 Didn't need and didn't get it.
 But though the Epsilon mind was mature at ten, the Epsilon body was not fit to work till eighteen.
 Long years of superfluous and wasted immaturity.
-If the physical development could be speeded up till it was as quick, say, as a cow's, what an enormous saving to the Community!
+If the physical development could be speeded up till it was as quick, say, as cow's, what an enormous saving to the Community!

 "Enormous!" murmured the students.
 Mr. Foster's enthusiasm was infectious.

-He became rather technical; spoke of the abnormal endocrine coordination which made man grow so slowly; postulated a germinal mutation to account for it.
-Could the effects of this germinal mutation be undone?
-Could the individual Epsilon embryo be made a revert, by a suitable technique, to the normality of dogs and cows?
-That was the problem.
-And it was all but solved.
-Pilkington at Mombasa had produced individuals who were sexually mature at four and full grown at six and a half.
+He became rather technical; spoke of the abnormal endocrine co-ordination which made man grow so slowly; postulated a germinal mutation to account for it.
+Could the effects of this germinal mutation to undone?
+Could the individual mutation be undone?
+Could the individual mutation be undone?
+Could the individual endorse in the problem of the property of the prope sexually mature at four and full grown at six and a half.
 A scientific triumph.
-But socially useless.
-Six-year-old men and women were too stupid to do even Epsilon work.
-And the process was an all-ornothing one; either you failed to modify at all, or else you modified the whole way.
-They were still trying to find the ideal compromise between adults of twenty and adults of six.
+But socially unless, Six-year-odd men and women were too stupid to do even Epailon work.
+And the process was an all-or-nothing nore; either you failed to modify at all, or else you modified the whole way.
+They were still trying to find their ideal compromise between adults of twenty and adults of six.
 So far without success.
 Mr. Foster sighed and shook his head.
 Their wanderings through the crimson twilight had brought them to the neighbourhood of Metre 170 on Rack 9.
 From this point onwards Rack 9 was enclosed and the bottles performed the remainder of their journey in a kind of tunnel, interrupted here and there by openings two or three metres wide.
 "Heat conditioning," said Mr. Foster.